JMC Kaiyun: Third generation (2019–2022)

-Fourth generation (2022–present, Kaiyun+)
+Fourth generation (2022–present: Kaiyun+)

 The fourth generation, branded as the Kaiyun+, debuted in late 2022 as a fully redesigned platform.
 It features an all-new aerodynamic cab, lightweight frame, and upgraded interior comfort, and was sold alongside the previous generation, now dubbed as the Classic Kaiyun.
 The diesel engines produces 100 to 150 hp and is mated to a choice of 5-, 6-, or 8-speed manual transmission.
 The payload is 3.5 to 6 tons depending on the model.
 Interior reviews highlight improved ergonomics, seat comfort, and NVH refinement.

-JMC Lexing E-Road
+JMC Lexing E-Road/ E-Road Max

 The JMC Lexing E-Road or JMC Lexing E-Luda (乐行 E路达) is the electric variant of the fourth generation JMC Kaiyun.
 The JMC Lexing E-Road utilize J-Blue, Jiangling's new energy system, which features high-torque flat-wire motors, SiC (silicon carbide) multi-in-one controllers, and EHB (electronic hydraulic brake) energy recovery technology.
 It was unveiled on June 19, 2023.

+The Lexing E-Road Max is a variant launched in January 2026.
+The Max features a restyled front end and a longer range with an option of 100/120/140/165kWh batteries that covers a range from 309 to 500km.
+Under 2C fast charging, 30% to 80% SoC takes 15 minutes.